intersel/iFSM/README.md

   $('#myButton1').trigger('aEventName',data);
   $('#myButton1').trigger('aEventName',{data1:adata1,data2:adata2});

-In a state/event function, you can trigger event to the current machine :
+In a state/event function, you can trigger event to the current machine:
     	ex: this.trigger('aEventName')

 By default, when a machine receives a new event and is currently processing one, it will push it in its next event list to be processed... and gives back the hand...